 The Guatemala Literacy Project (GLP) is a network of individual Rotarians, Rotary clubs and districts, and the nonprofit Cooperative for Education (CoEd), with a common interest in improving education for underserved students in Guatemala.
-Since 1997, over 800 clubs around the world have participated in the GLP.
-The GLP was also recognized as "the gold standard of Rotary projects" by 2017-2018 RI President Ian Riseley.
+Since 1997, over 800 clubs and over 90 districts around the world have participated in the GLP.
+The GLP was also recognized as "the gold standard of Rotary projects" by 2017-2018 RI President Ian Riseley and has received the endorsement of 2022-2023 RI President Jennifer Jones.